hslu-ige-laes/lora-devices-ttn/docs/sensors/avelon-wisely-carbonsense.md

 - Manufacturer: <a href="https://avelon.com/" target="_blank">Avelon</a>
 - Product: <a href="https://avelon.com/en/wisely/" target="_blank">Wisely CarbonSense</a>

-The Wisely CarbonSense is an indoor room sensor to measure temperature, humidity and CO2.
+The Wisely CarbonSense is an indoor room sensor to measure temperature, humidity, CO<sub>2</sub> and atmosperic pressure.

 ---
 ## Table of contents